Cardiovascular Technology

 Work Integrated Learning

-The two-year Cardiovascular Technology Ontario College Diploma program provides you with the essential knowledge and technical skills required to perform electrocardiograms, exercise tolerance tests and ambulatory monitoring in the role of a cardiovascular technologist.
-Professionals in this field work closely with patients to diagnose cardiac conditions.
+The two-year Cardiovascular Technology Ontario College Diploma program, delivered over 5 consecutive terms, provides you with the essential knowledge and technical skills required to perform electrocardiograms, exercise tolerance tests and ambulatory monitoring in the role of a cardiovascular technologist.
+The program is an accredited program with Accreditation Canada's EQual program.

-Emphasizing a hands-on approach through in-class laboratory simulation and clinical practice, this program is aligned with the competencies outlined by the Canadian Society of Cardiology Technologists (CSCT) National Occupational Competency Profile (NOCP).
-Areas of focus include performing various non-invasive cardiac testing such as:...(read more)
+Emphasizing a hands-on approach through laboratory simulation and clinical practice, this program is aligned with the competencies outlined by the Canadian Society of Cardiology Technologists (CSCT) National Occupational Competency Profile (NOCP).
+Areas of focus include performing various non-invasive cardiac testing such as:

 Overview

-The two-year Cardiovascular Technology Ontario College Diploma program provides you with the essential knowledge and technical skills required to perform electrocardiograms, exercise tolerance tests and ambulatory monitoring in the role of a cardiovascular technologist.
-Professionals in this field work closely with patients to diagnose cardiac conditions.
+The two-year Cardiovascular Technology Ontario College Diploma program, delivered over 5 consecutive terms, provides you with the essential knowledge and technical skills required to perform electrocardiograms, exercise tolerance tests and ambulatory monitoring in the role of a cardiovascular technologist.
+The program is an accredited program with Accreditation Canada's EQual program.

 • electrocardiography